 Be open and ready to learn a new culture.
 Be prepared for culture shock in the first week and treat it as part of the adventure.
-The currency will take some time to get used to as there are a lot more zeros on the end of bank notes.
 Be open to praise from others and people having an open and strong religious faith.
-Take clothes that are breathable but cover most of your legs, good for local customs and protection against mozzies.
-Many students are excellent singers and dancers so any new songs or dances would be great.
+Take clothes that are breathable but cover your legs, good for local customs and protection against mozzies.
+Many students are excellent singers and dancers so bring some new ones.
 Open shoes are comfortable but not too loose as the footpaths are often far from smooth.”

 Tiffany Leggett, December 2014

 Spend as much time as possible sitting with, talking to or doing chores with the kids.
 Even if they don’t speak to you at first, it is how I got to know them so well.
-Learn each child’s name if possible.
-They love to be called by their own names.
+Learn each child’s name.
 Ask to help with the cooking or in the garden, it is a great learning experience and the kids seem to love seeing volunteers help out like that!”

 Katerina Ost, January-March 2014

 “I taught courses on HIV/AIDs, domestic violence, hygiene, parasites, nutrition, family planning, breastfeeding, and answered general health questions.
 This helped me solidify all the information I learned in University and gave me more confidence in my ability to answer questions on my feet and give accurate medical information.
-This was a challenge as I did not speak the language and so it made reactions harder to gauge, but it was almost more beneficial to me and the crowd as I had to learn to read the audience without the benefit of having a language in common.
+I had to learn to read the audience without the benefit of having a language in common.

-I mostly just went in with an open mind ready to experience Ugandan way of life.
+I went in with an open mind ready to experience Ugandan way of life.
 I wasn’t sure what to expect, and that was almost better.
-I think if you have too much information you start to over think everything and you end up having a very concrete image of what you think life in Uganda is going to be like.
+I think if you have too much information you start to over think everything.
 I just went in with a “roll with it” attitude and I had a blast because of it.
 You get a lot further in Ugandan culture with a flexible, ready for anything attitude, and Ugandans are much more willing to throw more responsibility at you if they see you are flexible and willing to try.”

 Nighttrain Schickele, Sept./Oct.
 2013

 “I signed up for the “Agriculture and Conservation Project” but my volunteering was not as straightforward as picking up a shovel and being shown what to do.
 I was given time with another volunteer to brainstorm on things we could improve at our designated school.
-We formed dozens of ideas for the farm, the soccer pitch, the kitchen, the garden, school beautification and education.
-Then we just went for it and started digging.
-We dug out the foundation of an old building to plant grass, dispersed rubble to divert rainwater and to build a ramp for walking, cleared out land for the garden, used broken bricks to improve a pathway and border the garden, planted seeds, taught classes on environmental issues.
+We formed dozens of ideas for the farm, the soccer pitch, the kitchen, the garden, and the school.
+Then we just went for it.
+We dug out the foundation of an old building to plant grass, dispersed rubble to divert rainwater and to build a ramp for walking.
+We cleared out land for the garden, used broken bricks to improve a pathway and border the garden, planted seeds, and taught classes on environmental issues.
 Tasks changed day to day.

 Uganda is your hometown, just without all the material.
-You’ve got your corner stores and neighbourhood faces and usual routines that you develop but it’s all played on a different board.
-Stores look raggedy, roads are dusty, people are needy, rubbish-piles burn black stenches, children sleep in dirt-floored rooms and sickness is visible.
-But sunsets are explosions of orange and pink, dark green valleys are sprinkled with matooke trees, people laugh and smile all day, children of all heights want to meet you and play, and every man and woman greets you with warming cordiality.
-With a positive and flexible attitude, Uganda is just a short, 1-hour car ride from your home, even if it’s thousands of miles away.
-Life is tough, life is happy, and people are curious.
-So bring a map.
-Any map.”
+You’ve got your corner stores, neighbourhood faces, and usual routines, but it’s all played on a different board.
+Stores look raggedy, roads are dusty, children sleep in dirt-floored rooms, and sickness is visible.
+But sunsets are explosions of orange and pink, dark green valleys are sprinkled with matooke trees, children want to meet you and play, and everyone greets you with warm cordiality.

 Melissa McKinnon, July/August 2012

 “Volunteering for The Real Uganda was an amazing experience.
-The program allows volunteers to work with local children, women and men, doing various things.
 I signed on to teach at a local school.
-Teaching in Uganda was challenging in the beginning due to lack of supplies and resources; however, once you adapted to using what you had, it was a walk in the park!
-The language barrier will definitely be a shock, but you’ll learn methods to make it work.
+Teaching in Uganda was challenging due to lack of supplies and resources.
+The language barrier is a shock, but you’ll learn methods to make it work.
 If you have ideas of what you would like to do with your students, make sure you bring supplies.

 Get comfortable quickly.
-Talk to locals as much as possible.
-They want to teach you about Uganda and they want to learn about your country.
+Talk to locals, they want to teach you about Uganda and they want to learn about your country.
 EXPLORE and ENJOY.
 Try all the foods, even if you can’t pronounce them.
 Get your toenails done.
 Embrace and the taxi and bodaboda rides.
 Head to Jinja or Kampala for the weekends.
 Have fun with the kids.
 Encourage them to be creative and to express their individuality.”

 Ashleigh Scopas, December 2011